flyteorg/flyteidl/protos/docs/admin/admin.rst

 Request to terminate an in-progress execution.
 This action is irreversible.
 If an execution is already terminated, this request will simply be a no-op.
 This request will fail if it references a non-existent execution.
-If the request succeeds the phase "ABORTED" will be recorded for the termination with the optional cause added to the output_result.
+If the request succeeds the phase &#34;ABORTED&#34; will be recorded for the termination with the optional cause added to the output_result.